sveken/nicetube/README.md

 Future goals is to build a web interface and provide a UI for easy copy/pasting for other applications.

 ## When combined with the Resonite Mod
 When used with the linked Resonite mod on import of a link an option is presented for ```Proxy Youtube Video```.
-When this is selected the request is sent to the server specified in the settings for the mod, and returned back in the format specified with a direct link to the .mp4.
+When this is selected the request is sent to the server specified in the settings for the mod, and returned back in the format specified with a direct link to the .webm.

 This direct link is pasted into the world instead of the original link, allowing everyone in the world to view the video at the quality you intended.